 Set in Belfast and Derry during a period often known as ‘The Troubles’, Mary focussed this novel on a group of young nurses who are trying to live ordinary lives in extraordinary times.
 They find their experiences inevitably, relentlessly, involved in the civil unrest.
 Because Mary was a student nurse, general nurse and then midwife in a large teaching hospital in Belfast, between 1968 and 1973 and subsequently worked as a health visitor, in Derry City between 1978-81 she has been able to base the background on some of her experiences although the stories and characters are fiction.

 The main character Teresa McCann and her friends Eileen, Caroline and Sue are changed by the circumstances surrounding them, coming face to face with terrorists, soldiers and riots in their everyday working lives.

 Other characters play their part in influencing the lives of the friends with both humour and aggression, love and betrayal.
 The story offers an insight into the changes which were taking place in Northern Ireland which were so very different from the ‘swinging sixties’ enjoyed elsewhere.

-Similarities to ‘Long Road, Many Turnings’ are the twists and turns contained within this novel, as readers might expect, but this time the chapters are completed within a ten year time frame.
-One bonus though will be to learn what happened next – focusing on the lives of Agnes, Teresa and Bailey’s son, Junior.
+Similarities to ‘Long Road, Many Turnings’ are the twists and turns contained within this novel, as readers might expect.
+One bonus to readers of the first book will be to learn what happened next – continuing the stories of Agnes, Teresa and Bailey’s son, Junior.

 A range of social issues are touched upon – domestic violence, religious intolerance and the crippling effects of physical violence on communities and individuals.
-National incidents have been portrayed as accurately as possible and although much of the content is factual this is not a historical document, the author leaves that to others.
+National incidents have been portrayed as accurately as possible, but this is not a historical document, Mary leaves that to others.

-Time for a Change is available to order online from these stores…
+Time for a Change is also available as ebook .